CharlyMannion/CMannion_CV/README.md

 ## Interests
 - Photography: I like figuring out how old analogue cameras work, and experimenting with film and exposures to create interesting images
-- Film: I enjoy getting immersed in a story, particularly in a Cinema.
+- Film: The ritual of going to a Cinema and getting immersed in a story is a unique experience.
 The Aesthetica Short Film Festival was one of my highlights of 2019
+- Baking: I love to bake sourdough bread.
+I find the lengthy creative process both mindful and incredibly rewarding
-- Staying active: I like to go bouldering, practice yoga and generally keep active - it keeps my mind clear and positive
+- Staying active: In my spare time I enjoy bouldering, cycling, yoga - it keeps my mind clear and positive

 ## Contact Information
 - charlottemannion100@gmail.com